Department of Housing & Residence Life

-All incoming first time freshmen and transfer students are eligibile to submit a housing application.
+All incoming first time freshmen, transfer students and current TU students are eligibile to submit a housing application.
 For more detail and current information regarding eligibility, please contact the Department of Housing & Residence Life at 410- 704- 2516.

 The annual $350 Housing Deposit is a non-refundable fee.
-If you canceled before you check into the residence halls, your room and board fees can be refunded.
+If you cancel before you check into the residence halls, your room and board fees can be refunded.

-Housing assignments for all new incoming freshmen are made on a random basis.
+Housing assignments for all new incoming freshmen and transfer students are made on a random basis.
 We cannot honor requests for a specific room, type of room, building, suitemates or location of a room within a building.
 You are able to request a roommate during the roommate selection process in mid-June.

 No, once you pick up your room key, you are obligated to live on-campus for the entire academic year.
 Refer to your Housing Contract for the reasons that you can be released from your contract.

 No, you are not eligible to live on campus.
 However, if you are reinstated, you can contact our office to have your name placed on the waiting list.
 Students placed on the waiting list will be offered a space if an opening occurs.
 There is no guarantee of Housing.

 Summer term housing is available for students taking summer classes or working 30+ hours per week in an on-campus position.
 A limited amount of space is available during the summer term.
 Students who are attending classes during the summer term and would like housing must apply at the request housing page.
 The summer housing application opens on March 1.

 During all breaks (except Summer), you may leave your belongings in the room but you must physically vacate the building, unless you live in one of our apartment communities or are assigned to Residence Tower.

 Yes.
 Housing options include Living Learning Communities, Honors housing, Alcohol-Free housing and Gender Inclusive housing.
 For more housing options, please refer to the housing options page listed below.